Operation Smart Water (October 2018 – current)

 In our newest program, Operation Smart Water, we aim to find ways to efficiently use water for plant life during time of water droughts, while also studying how watering plants can work with and against environmental factors to provide air cooling effects.
 Want to get involved with the program?
 Learn more here.

-Operation Healthy Air (April 2017 –present)
+Operation Healthy Air (April 2017 – August 2018)

 Operation Resilient Trees (July 2015 – June 2017)

 Operation Tree Canopy (August 2014 – 2015)

 Citizen scientists collected on-the-ground data to corroborate NASA aerial imagery of the study region.
 Recording tree species, health, size, and taking a physical sample of each tree’s leaves, citizen scientists provided essential ground-truthing for the climate, land cover, and temperature models being developed from NASA’s data.
 The data are currently being analyzed and we expect a publication in late 2017.

 Earthwatch Institute launched the Urban Resiliency Program recognizing the need for more data-driven solutions and civic engagement in addressing urban challenges.
 The program started in 2014 in Los Angeles to fill critical research needs about creating resilient urban environments and providing opportunities for the public to become involved in doing real science about their local environment in a fun way.
 While the program began in the Southern California area, we aim to expand and engage people globally.

 Our program was created as a response to the needs identified by local organizations for better information about which trees to plant to create a resilient urban environment.
 By mobilizing members of the public in citizen science, the program seeks to generate data that informs the creation of green space and also build a community of informed ambassadors who are willing and informed about how best to build a resilient urban environment.
 Dr. Darrel Jenerette of UC Riverside leads the program’s scientific team.